Tri-State Gun Accident Lawyers

 Our passionate team of injury law professionals will dig deep to determine liability in gun accidents through a thorough analysis of the evidence at hand.

 How Gun Accidents Happen?

 The root of the gun accident that caused your harm is someone’s negligence due to lack of training, handling or many other reasons.
 Knowing how they acted negligently is crucial to establish your claim as valid before the eyes of the court or an insurance company.
-Let our Portsmouth gun negligence attorneys use their extensive experience to prove negligence occurred and how.
+Let our tri-state area gun negligence attorneys use their extensive experience to prove negligence occurred and how.

 Gun accidents often happen due to: